Riet van Grunsven: Post-war life and awards

 Miss van Grunsven has had a very active share in the resistance movement and, among other things, has done important work as a courier.
 When the southern part of our country was liberated, she repeatedly visited the area still occupied.

 The Queen remembered this very well and with great interest, H.M.
 [Her Majesty] was informed about what her guest had experienced during the occupation after the liberation.
 She also learned a great deal about the underground work and about what is now happening in the circles of the former resistance workers.
 Advised during the audience that Miss van Grunsven's parents had accompanied her on the trip to Apeldoorn, H.M. expressed the desire to meet her parents, and they then also were summoned to the palace.

 With this opportunity, the Queen learned about the domestic circumstances of the Grunsven couple, who are farmers in Geffen.
 Miss Grunsven's mother was then complimented by the Queen for the beautiful Brabant peasant hat she was wearing and for the resistance work of her daughter.

 Maria Catharina van Grunsven was then personally presented with the Bronzen Leeuw (the Bronze Lion) by Prince Bernhard of the Netherlands during a medal ceremony in July 1949.
 According to Haarlems Dagblad:

 In Sliedrecht, which occupied the center of the "line crossers" of liberated Netherlands territory in 1944–1945, Prince Bernhard presented the medals to 57 underground fighters the medals....
 The State Secretaries of War and Navy, the Commissioner of the Kings in South Holland, General H. J.Kruls and many other military and civil authorities attended the ceremony on a site at the Merwesingel....

 He recalled the courageous acts of the resistance....
 You are an example to the Dutch people and the whole world....
 Among the 57 decorated was Miss M. C. van Grunsven from Geffen (N.-Br.), who successfully performed dangerous assignments in occupied Holland sixteen times in the winter of 1944–1945 before injuring a cervical vertebra on the ice while on a mission in bad weather.
 Because of this fall she was partially paralyzed.
 The Prince handed out the awards to her, while she lay on a stretcher, and sat with her for a few moments.

-She also began her own family when she wed the priest she had rescued in 1944, becoming Riet van de Haterd-van Grunsven.
+She also began her own family, becoming Riet van de Haterd-van Grunsven, the religious marriage ceremony was being led by the priest she had rescued in 1944.